-The objective of the workshop is to go beyond the multiple discussions of the institutional limits of localised humanitarian action and to identify which scope of action exists within these limits in humanitarian practice and to concretise critical barriers in humanitarian project and partner management.
-The focus will be on a working-level exchange and on the practical implementation of the localisation agenda in everyday project management.
+The objective of the workshop was to go beyond the multiple discussions of the institutional limits of localised humanitarian action and to identify which scope of action exists within these limits in humanitarian practice and to concretise critical barriers in humanitarian project and partner management.
+The focus was on a working-level exchange and on the practical implementation of the localisation agenda in everyday project management.

 One-day facilitated workshop according to Chatham House Rules.

-Participation is free of charge and by invitation only.
+Participation was free of charge and by invitation only.

 If you are interested, please contact us by e-mail: firstname.lastname@example.org.